MyUNiDAYS/unidays-java/README.md

 #### Return

-A `HttpResponse` object is returned
+A HttpResponseMessage is returned.
+If successful the response should have a status code of 204 No Content.

 #### Example